 The CMCA is maintained by the CAMICB (Community Association Managers International Certification Board) so I went to their website to register for the test.
 The test costs $300 to take, and that gives you one shot.
 If you fail, you have to pay another $300 to take it again.
 I registered (and paid for) the test on CAMICB’s website, then it was ‘hurry up and wait’.
 Turns out the CAMICB needs to verify your qualifications to take the test before they will actually approve you to take it.
 After several weeks I finally got my approval code.
 The day I got the code I was so excited I went online immediately to schedule my test.

-The testing is conducted at independent testing facilities where many different kinds of certification test for other industries are conducted as well.
+The testing is conducted at independent testing facilities where many different kinds of certification tests for other industries are conducted as well.
 The great thing about that is there are testing centers literally everywhere.
 I was able to find 3 testing centers within a few minutes' drive.
 I selected one and set up the test date.
-There were a number of dates and times to choose from so setting a date was entirely at my convenience.
+There were a number of dates and times to choose from, so setting a date was entirely at my convenience.
 I chose a date 2 months out so I would have plenty of time to study before I took the test.

 With a high fail rate and the expense to take the test, I knew I needed to study my bum off.
 And I did.
 First I looked online for available study materials.
 The CAMICB provides a study guide, but it mostly consists of long lists of terms and skills.
 I found that the M-100 manual was actually a lot easier to study from than the official study guide.
 The manual includes lists of key terms, focus questions and short quizzes at the end of every section, so it's a perfect (albeit large) study companion.
-I also made flash cards of all the terms and definitions and tortured my family by making them quiz me in the weeks leading to the test.
+I also made flash cards of all the terms and definitions, and tortured my family by making them quiz me in the weeks leading to the test.

-I studied in the evenings and on weekends – probably about 4 to 6 hours per week and then double that the final week before the test.
+I studied in the evenings and on weekends – probably about 4 to 6 hours per week, and then double that the final week before the test.
 This study schedule to me was no more onerous than taking a class at the local community college.
-In fact, I probably over-studied but did I mention the 50% failure rate?
+In fact, I probably over-studied, but did I mention the 50% failure rate?
 I really wanted to pass.

 If you're working toward your CMCA today, you're in an even better position than I was just a couple of months ago.
 CAMICB recently added an online practice exam you can take for just $25.
 You have to have a valid PIN code to take it so I wasn’t able to test it out for you, but it sounds like it's comprised of questions that were formerly on the test and have since been cycled out, so it should give you a really good understanding of the formatting of the test itself.
 If it had been available when I was studying I certainly would have taken advantage of it.